The Product Development Process – Engineering Notes

 There is a whole continuum of cost, timing, design and quality trade-offs when it comes to Manufacturing.
 The choices are almost limitless.
 Decisions on processes are best guided by quantity, cost and timing.
 It is important to explore the various options as part of the engineering specification and design phases.

-As an example, if a product design is for molding, and the volumes are small (like 1000 pcs), the tooling is much different than if volume is high (100,000’s).
+As an example, if the design has a product made for plastic injection molding, but the volumes are small (like 1000 pcs), the tooling is much different than if volume is high (100,000's).
 Actually, small volumes are often more cost effective in a different manufacturing process altogether.
-Furthermore, it is better to change the entire design to optimize for lower quantity manufacturing methods.
+Furthermore, it is usually better to change the entire design to optimize for lower quantity manufacturing methods.

 - Time plays a huge part in the overall cost of a project.
 If you are on a tight time table, you will pay a premium for “instant attention” from most vendors.
 If the timetable extends (a little), the costs of engineering, tooling, and other things go down.
 The time difference from “go as fast as humanly possible” and a “just keep things moving” might be 10% or 20% (time) – but the financial cost can easily double.
 Weigh carefully the factors involved in timing.